chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 #### [8] Strongly typed configuration

 Another useful cool feature of `.NET Core` is, a complete configuration file or any part of it can be easily casted to simple `POCO` object, and then can be passed around as strongly-typed configuration.
+Rather than injecting the `IConfigurationRoot` or `IConfiguration` with all the settings, it is better to have related settings bound to a meaningful POCO and inject where it makes sense.

 For this, create a class that is compatible with the section of configuration file that needs to be casted.
 Following is a class that is used to store the configuration values from the XML shown above.